-Designing, developing and producing a good product is a significant effort.
-In many industries, this internal effort is compounded by a layer of external regulatory challenges and requirements, as governments and other regulatory bodies expand, update and alter codes, regulations and standards (CRSs) that become a mountain of non-functional requirements imposed on your products' definition and development.
+Designing, developing and building a quality product is a major effort.
+In many industries, this internal effort is compounded by layers of external regulatory requirements, as governments and other bodies expand, update and alter codes, regulations and standards (CRSs) that become a mountain of non-functional requirements imposed on your products' definition and development.